rodrigoklein/gs1-hc-spec/V1.0/README.md

 ### Messages

-As we told before, the standard is a set of artifacts that can enable the communication between trading partners acting as a glue between then.
-To perform this task using the webservice above, we need to have a set of Messages that can be used as a Envelope to enable the routing between the parts.
+As we told before, the standard is a set of artifacts that can enable the communication between trading partners acting as a glue between them.
+To perform this task using the webservice above, we need to have a set of Messages that can be used as an Envelope to enable the routing between the parts.

 Below you can see the list of the Sample Messages